Ed-Pavlov/Binstate/README.md

 # Binstate

-Simple but yet powerful state machine.
+Binstate *(pronounced as "Be in state")* is a simple but yet powerful state machine for .NET.
 Thread safe.
 Supports async methods.
 Supports hierarchically nested states.

 ## Features

-### Thread safe
+### Thread safety

 The state machine is fully thread safe and allows calling any method from any thread.